phptuts/codingwithnoah/arduino-setup/index.md

 15) Repeat steps 12 & 13 with the zip file you downloaded.

-16) [Click here](https://github.com/electronicdrops/RFIDRdm630) to go to the rfid library's github page.
+16) [Click here](https://github.com/electronicdrops/RFIDRdm630) to go to the RFID library’s GitHub page.

 ![Github RFID](/images/arduino-setup/step16.png)